Done well, email newsletters are a powerful way to market your business to both existing customers and prospects.

 The blue line shows the winning email subject line, whereas the red one wasn't that far behind, statistically.
 The winner?
 Version B. This subject line was more compelling, as it promised the 'best and most recent'.

-If you are sending regular emails out as part of your marketing efforts, and not reviewing the key metrics afterwards, then you are wasting a great opportunity to improve your efforts over time.
+If you are sending regular emails out as part of your marketing efforts, and not reviewing the key metrics afterward, then you are wasting a great opportunity to improve your efforts over time.
 As you've seen above, we look at a number of key indicators to work at improving each email we send.

 The main metrics we look at, are;